 The description of the steps mentioned in the figure A.1.1.1-1 is in accordance with the 3GPP TS 24.604 [16] with the additions defined in the present document:

-1. in step 1), user A(UA-A) sends Initial INVITE request towards the user B(UA-B), which contains:
+1. in step 1), user A(UA-A) sends initial INVITE request towards the user B(UA-B), which contains:

-the media feature tag defined in RFC 5688 [5] for supported streaming media type with +sip.app-subtype="webrtc-datachannel" as specified in 3GPP TS 26.114 [4] in the Contact header field;
+the media feature tag defined in IETF RFC 5688 [5] for supported streaming media type with +sip.app-subtype="webrtc-datachannel" as specified in 3GPP TS 26.114 [4] in the Contact header field;

 optionally the Accept-Contact header field containing the "sip.app-subtype" media feature tag defined in IETF RFC 5688 [5] with a value of "webrtc-datachannel" as specified in 3GPP TS 26.114 [4]; and

-the SDP offer containing the media descriptions for the MMTel media according 3GPP TS 24.173 [10] and a data channel media description for the bootstrap data channel in accordance with 3GPP TS 26.114 [4].
+the SDP offer containing the media descriptions for the MMTel media according 3GPP TS 24.173 [10] and a data channel media description for the bootstrap data channel in accordance with 3GPP TS 26.114 [4];

 2. in step 3), the IMS AS serving the user B(UA-B) receives SIP INVITE request with DC media.
 CFU service condition is satisfied based on the diverting user B(UA-B) subscription data.
 Depending on the diverting user B (UA-B) IMS data channel subscription, the IMS AS of the diverting user does not send session event notification to the DCSF for data channel setup.
 Procedures for CFU are executed;